 $ to go to the end of the line, then

 a to append.
 If you feel lost in vi, use nano instead.

 Login from your machine

-- Fill the password field with the password used to encrypt the SSH key.
+- Password: the password you used to encrypt the key